Auromony/nxtp/README.md

 Now you can run `yarn workspace @connext/nxtp-integration test` to run integration tests against a local machine.

 When you are done, you can run `yarn docker:stop:all` to halt all running services.

+## Connext's Design Principles

+These are **important** and everyone must adhere to them:

+0. Keep it simple, stupid.

+1. Follow the Unix philosophy for every file and function.
+For instance, a `listeners.ts` file should _only_ handle setting up listeners and then route to a corresponding `handler`.
+This keeps all business logic consolidated, making it easy to test and read.

+2. Every file and function should be unit tested.
+The scope of this codebase is very small, so it shouldn't be difficult to do this.

+3. Build for future hires and contributors.
+Every function should have a top-level comment that describes what it does, and internal comments breaking down each step.
+Files should have comments delineating their reponsibilities.
+Remember: Good code is **never surprising**.

+## Key Differences With Vector

+Benefits:

+1. Nxtp _only_ has onchain data.
+No offchain state or db at all.
+This means:
+   - Impossible for data to get out of sync
+   - TxService can be way simpler bc double collateralizations are impossible.
+   - No more iframe/browser state data.
+   - Out of the box perfect crash tolerance.
+   - We can use a subgraph out of the box for all of our data reading needs.
+   - Router can be _fully_ stateless.
+2. When the receiving side funds are unlocked, sender side is immediately able to be unlocked.
+This means it is not possible for liquidity to leak.
+3. All of our current functionality around crosschain transfers is preserved.
+Auctions and AMMs will work very easily on this.
+4. The protocol is stupidly simple (enough that we can reasonably build and test it in 2-3 weeks).

+Drawbacks/Risks:

+1. Nxtp is _only_ a protocol for (generalized) xchain transactions.
+It does not use channels (i.e. does not utilize offchain state).
+This means it cannot be used to do batched conditional transfers for the purposes of scalable micropayments.
+2. While there is great crash tolerance, there is a strong requirement that the router must reclaim its funds within a certain time window (we can set this how we like... presumably 48-96 hours).
+Note that the pessimistic channel case actually has this same liveness requirement, but it exists on both the user _and_ router.